 Portrait of an Unknown Woman (Harvesting Against a Yellow Background) is a musical about the end of the world.
-It explores, in fragmented form, the hopes and dreams of a group of strangers, all of whom have decided - with varying degrees of success - to let the world go to hell and live out the ending with as much style and panache as they can muster.
+It explores, in fragmented form, the hopes and dreams of a group of strangers, all of whom have decided - with varying degrees of success - to let the world fall apart and live out the ending with as much style and panache as they can muster.
 They are also connected by their memories of a mysterious female figure, the unknown woman of the title, who, for each of them, may or may not be the same person.

 The musical was originally produced at the Oxford Old Fire Station in 1997, directed by Ika Willis, and then substantially rewritten for a new production at the 1998 Edinburgh Fringe, directed by Duncan Moore and Jonathan Rallings.